office: 3825A MSB

-Lee K., Vuong H. E., Nusbaum D. J., Hsiao E. Y., Evans C. J., Taylor A. M. W., "Intermittent, but not sustained, morphine leads to changes in sensory and affective symptoms via alterations in the gut microbiome", Neuropsychopharmacology, (2018) .
+Lee K., Vuong H. E., Nusbaum D. J., Hsiao E. Y., Evans C. J., Taylor A. M. W., "The gut microbiota mediates reward and sensory responses associated with regimen-selective morphine dependence", Neuropsychopharmacology, (2018) [link].

 Olson C. A., Vuong H. E., Yano J. M., Liang Q. Y., Nusbaum D. J., Hsiao E. Y., "The gut microbiota mediates the anti-seizure effects of the ketogenic diet", Cell, 173 : 1728-1741 (2018) .